 The Center for Graduate Studies & Continuing Education

-LIM College MBA faculty know of what they speak.
+LIM College's faculty members know of what they speak.
 They bring a wealth of professional experience and academic achievements to the classroom.
 Many of our professors hold or have held high-level positions in the fashion industry.
-Bringing vast knowledge, experience, and connections, these experienced practitioners are well equipped to guide our students through the complexities of the fashion business, delivering an MBA education that is smart, challenging, and relevant.
+Bringing vast knowledge, experience, and connections, these experienced practitioners are well equipped to guide our students through the complexities of the fashion business.

 Below is a sampling of our exceptional faculty: